April 2nd, 2023

 “Don’t even joke about that!”
 She spat on the ground.
 “I’m no mage.
 I’ll break any mage I see in two!
 This city would be better off without them.”
 They were finally at the secret hatch to their hideout.
 Vittorio remembered when this place was a theater of the arts.
 Now the top portion of the building had collapsed in on itself and the basement was almost inaccessible except for a well-hidden trap door.

 Vittorio slowly closed the hatch door behind him as he climbed the ladder down to Brigida’s rebel base.
-It wasn’t much to speak of, with only a few rooms for the ‘soldiers’ to find room to sleep and a practice gym or two, but so far, it hadn’t been discovered by the mage kings.
+It wasn’t much to speak of, a large converted basement with only a few rooms for the ‘soldiers’ to find room to sleep and a practice gym or two, but so far, it hadn’t been discovered by the mage kings.
 Vittorio hopped off the last few steps, making his landing with a thud.

 Brigida took off her helmet, untying her long hair to let it hang down her back freely.
 “Streets seemed…unusually empty today.
 Not a single caged mundane being dragged off to the castle…”